-Abstract.
-Ocean alkalinity enhancement (OAE) seeks to increase the alkalinity of seawater for carbon dioxide removal (CDR).
-Following numerous propositions to trial, test, or upscale OAE for CDR, multiple social considerations have begun to be identified.
-To ensure that OAE research is responsible (is attentive to societal priorities) and successful (does not prematurely engender widespread social rejection), it will be critical to understand how OAE might be perceived as risky or controversial and under what conditions it might be regarded by relevant social groups as most worthy of exploration.
-To facilitate the answering of these questions, this chapter does the following: (1) characterizes what is known to date about public perceptions of OAE, (2) provides methodological suggestions on how to conduct social science research and public engagement to accompany OAE field research, and (3) addresses how knowledge gained from social research and public engagement on OAE can be integrated into ongoing scientific, siting, and communications work.
+Ocean alkalinity enhancement (OAE) seeks to add alkaline material to the ocean's surface or to remove acidity from the ocean using electrochemical processes.
+In the wake of numerous propositions to trial, test or up-scale ocean alkalinity enhancement (OAE)-for carbon dioxide removal (CDR), multiple social considerations have begun to be identified.
+To ensure that OAE research is responsible (is attentive to societal priorities) and successful (does not prematurely engender widespread social rejection), it will be critical to understand how OAE might be perceived as risky or controversial, and under what conditions it might be regarded by relevant social groups as most worthy of exploration.
+To facilitate the answering of these questions, this chapter: (1) characterizes what is known to date about public perceptions of OAE; (2) provides methodological suggestions on how to conduct social science research and public engagement to accompany OAE field research, and; (3) addresses how knowledge gained from social research and public engagement on OAE can be integrated into ongoing scientific, siting, and communications work.

-1 Introduction
+1.0 Introduction

-Following numerous propositions to trial, test, or operationalize ocean alkalinity enhancement (OAE) for carbon dioxide removal (CDR), multiple social considerations have also begun to be identified, if not yet examined more fully (Oschlies et al., 2023, this Guide).
+In the wake of numerous propositions to trial, test or operationalize ocean alkalinity enhancement (OAE) for carbon dioxide removal (CDR), multiple social considerations have also begun to be identified, if not yet examined more fully (Oschlies et al. 2023) .
 A long history of studying the social uptake of new technologies reveals that many never surpass the threshold of social acceptance, including technologies that members of the scientific community had regarded as safe and wise.
-Some technologies also introduce concrete consequences for communities that are unanticipated or egregious and/or that deepen social inequities.
+Some also introduce concrete consequences for communities that are unanticipated or egregious and/or that deepen social inequities.
 The stigmatization of whole classes of technology can result from early failures with specific approaches, as has been the case for nuclear power.
-While initially regarded by physical and material scientists as "too cheap an energy source to meter", first-generation reactors were perceived by public groups as born of war, too difficult to manage, and likely to lead to catastrophic harm (Ramana, 2011).
-Cleanenergy advocates have remained trepidatious in their support of second-generation reactors, given the near-complete shutdown of this technology across 4 decades.
-This rejection has also occurred with genetically modified foods, which a vast majority of scientists believe safe for human consumption and soil health (Directorate-General for Research and Innovation, 2010).
-New technologies perceived by public groups to be highly risky - even those with potentially significant benefits - may never achieve widespread use, as policy pressure to limit their dissemination are many and democracies, if imperfect, are designed to respect public will.
+While initially regarded by physical and material scientists as 'too cheap an energy source to meter', first generation reactors were perceived by public groups as born of war, too difficult to manage, and likely to lead to catastrophic harm (Ramana 2011).
+Clean energy advocates have remained trepidatious in their support of second-generation reactors, given the near complete shutdown of this technology across four decades.
+This rejection has also occurred with genetically modified foods, which a vast majority of scientists believe safe for human consumption and soil health (Directorate-General for Research and Innovation (European Commission) 2010).
+New technologies perceived by public groups to be highly risky-even those with potentially significant benefits-may never achieve widespread use, as policy pressure to limit their dissemination are many and democracies, if imperfect, are designed to respect public will.

 This chapter aims to set out key research priorities and accompanying methodological approaches to further public engagement and social science research as field-level investigations of OAE proceed.
 Much of what we cover might also apply to ocean-based CDR more broadly.
-We recognize that natural science and engineering research on OAE is in its early stages and so accept that a large suite of social considerations in need of investigation are not yet apparent or will only become so as initial field trial results emerge.
-We thus mean to equip OAE researchers, developers, policy makers, and funders with suggestions as to how to conduct accompanying social science research and engagement needed for robust and responsible OAE trial and deployment.
+We recognize that natural science and engineering research on OAE is in its early stages, and so accept that a large suite of social considerations in need of investigation are not yet apparent or will only become so as initial field trial results emerge.
+We thus mean to equip OAE researchers, developers, policy makers and funders with suggestions as to how to conduct accompanying social science research and engagement needed for robust and responsible OAE trial and deployment.